 Developing the Quadrant 4 Leaders

 - Don’t mistake strong opinions for vision.
-Review your key programs and make sure that you have the right leaders in place.
-If it’s a push into Quadrant 4 (new product + new customer) and its not being led by a person with the attributes I listed above, you will have trouble on your hands.
+Review your key programs and make sure you have the right leaders in place.
+If it’s a push into Quadrant 4 (new product + new customer) and it’s not being led by a person with the attributes I listed above, you will have trouble on your hands.

 - Tweak the usual career path.
-If you are lucky enough to have people that are tough enough to change the world because the world will not change them, put them into a position where that gift can be built on and employed.
+If you are lucky enough to have people that are resilient enough to change the world because the world will not change them, put them into a position where that gift can be built on and employed.
 Left to a standard corporate development track, these people will be weeded out.

 - When the project goes into operation, switch up the leadership.
 Business history is littered with breakthrough projects that have been extremely successful in the early years, only to be driven into decline by holding on to the successful strategy beyond its apex.
 Harvard professor Clayton Christensen has documented this as the “innovator’s dilemma.”
 How do you know when to switch up leaders?
-When the signs of category maturity start to show up, i.e industry analysts, competitors with similar offerings, profit margins under pressure, and most importantly when what you are providing routinely exceeds what the customer really needs.
+When the signs of category maturity start to show up: industry analysts, competitors with similar offerings, profit margins under pressure, and most importantly, when what you are providing routinely exceeds what the customer really needs.

 It can be thrilling and terrifying to hand the reins to someone with an uncompromising vision.
 It feels like a terrific gamble, but it can pay huge rewards.